-Allocate more free space to C drive by shrinking D
+Allocate free space to C drive in Windows 10/11 from D drive

-Step:1 Right click partition D and select "Resize/Move Volume", drag left border towards right in the pop-up window.
+Step:1 Right click the adjacent partition D and select "Resize/Move Volume", drag left border towards right in the pop-up window.

 Step:2 Right click partition C and select "Resize/Move Volume" again, drag right border towards right.

 This software is designed to work in virtual mode, to reallocate real disk partitions, remember to click Apply on top left to confirm and execute.

-Allocate more space to C drive from nonadjacent volume
+Allocate more space to C drive in Windows 10/11 from nonadjacent volume

 If there is not enough free space in the adjacent drive D, you can allocate free space to C drive from any nonadjacent partition on the same disk.
 Follow the steps below:

 Step:1 Right click drive E and select "Resize/Move Volume", drag left border towards right to shrink it and make Unallocated space on the left side.

 Step:2 Right click drive D and select "Resize/Move Volume", drag middle of D drive towards right in the pop-up window.
 Then, Unallocated space will be moved to the other side.

 Step:3 Right click drive C and select "Resize/Move Volume" again, drag right border rightwards to combine Unallocated space.

-Reallocate disk space of C drive with another disk by cloning
+Reallocate C drive space with another disk by cloning

 If there is no other volume or not enough free space on the same disk, the method above is invalid.
 Because the size of a disk is fixed and no software can move free space from a different disk.
 In that case, you can clone disk to a larger one and repartition drive with extra disk space.
 Follow the steps in the video.
 Besides allocating free space to C drive in Windows 11/10/8/7/Vista/XP, NIUBI Partition Editor helps you do many other operations such as merge, move, convert, hide, defrag, wipe, scan bad sectors.